pwwang/immunopipe/docs/processes/ImmunarchLoading.md

 - `prefix`: The prefix to the barcodes.
 You can use placeholder like `{Sample}_` to use the meta data from the `immunarch` object.

-    !!! note
+    /// Note
     This option is useful because the barcodes for the cells from scRNA-seq data are usually prefixed with the sample name, for example, `Sample1_AAACCTGAGAAGGCTA-1`.
 However, the barcodes for the cells from scTCR-seq data are usually not prefixed with the sample name, for example, `AAACCTGAGAAGGCTA-1`.
 So we need to add the prefix to the barcodes for the scTCR-seq data, and it is easier for us to integrate the data from different sources later.
+    ///

 - `tmpdir`: The temporary directory to link all data files.
     `Immunarch` scans a directory to find the data files.
 If the data files are not in the same directory, we can link them to a temporary directory and pass the temporary directory to `Immunarch`.
 This option is useful when the data files are in different directories.